GenomiqueENS/toulligQC/README.md

 ## 3.Output

-If the option --output is not provided, ToulligQC generates all below files and images in the current directory.
+If the options `--output-directory` or `--html-report-path` are not provided, ToulligQC generates all below files and images in the current directory.
 If no report-name is given, ToulligQC creates a default report name.

-* A HTML report with :
+* A HTML report with (the path of this file can be defined using `--html-report-path` command line option ):

   * useful information about the sequencing run given as input
   * a read count and a read length histograms about different read types